 However, we will focus today not on cleaning up the Staging Area, but on restoring already deleted files.
 Let’s consider two cases here:

-Command: git rev-list HEAD – README.md will show us the list of commits that contains the deleted file.
+Command: git rev-list HEAD — README.md will show us all the commits that contain the deleted file, allowing you to search the commit history for the specific file and identify the last commit where it existed.

-Once you know the hash of the particular commit that contained the deleted file, just run git restore with the appropriate parameters, i.e. the – source flag, hash, and filename:
+Once you know the hash of the particular commit that contained the deleted file, just run the following command to restore the file from the last commit where it existed, using the –source flag, hash, and filename:

 Restore deleted branches